Planning for the Laravel Transition

 Next Steps #

-The best thing you can do ahead of the Alpha is make sure your existing projects are updated to the latest version of Craft 5, and that you’ve addressed all outstanding deprecation warnings.
+The best thing you can do during the alpha is keep your existing projects updated to the latest version of Craft 5, and stay on top of any deprecation warnings.
 This puts you in a position to test out Craft 6.0 as an early adopter, upgrade at launch, or just hunker down for the LTS.

 Stay Tuned #

-We will be publishing a series of deep-dives on specific transition topics, in the coming weeks.
+We will be publishing a series of deep-dives on specific transition topics, throughout the alpha.

-Please share our Laravel announcement page with your colleagues, and sign up to be notified when the first Alpha and Beta releases are tagged!
+Please share our Laravel announcement page with your colleagues, and sign up to be notified when the first Beta release is tagged!